Words by Katie Hagan. Experienced @ Sadler’s Wells 24/06/21.

 star is born… in a disco is an actual disco in the Sadler’s dressings rooms.
 I know, amazing.
 There is a dizzying number of disco-balls and I was shamelessly there for it.
 The work is an ode to the OG bad-boy Rudolf Nureyev who apparently loved to party and got arrested for harmlessly boogieing until dawn at a house party in San Francisco’s hippie district in the sixties.
 Oo-er, how delectably un-Royal Ballet of them!!!!

 This part of the exhibition was so much fun.
 I genuinely didn’t want to leave and would have stayed out until 3am if I could.
 I think it would have been a different experience if you went alone to the exhibition… star is born… in a disco harks back to the pre-covid, night-out days (Oh what a distant memory!) and really needs to be enjoyed with people around you.
-I went with one another person and there were people in there too, which was all good.
+I went with one other person and there were people in there too, which was all good.
 It just put into focus how club culture is a collective experience, inspired by people’s energy, the air tasting of salt and smoke machines.

 As with all night-outs, at some point you need to go to the loo.
 Either to use the facilities as you broke the seal hours ago, or to make sure you’re looking just like you did when you took your selfie a few hours ago.
 No chance.